paris-liam/love-place-project-2/interviews/on-stewarding-stolen-land-as-displaced-people.md

 title: On Stewarding Stolen Land As Displaced People
 subject: Rel in Fairview, North Carolina
 image: /static/img/rel-b.png
+hook: "*Rel (they/them) is a question-asker, mistake-maker, forager, and farmer in pursuit of an aligned life.
+Rel is currently exploring ancient hebraic timescapes, ritual candle making, and place-based community building as a praxis through which they can unravel whiteness, discover authentic ways of being, and practice right relation to humans and land in the pursuit of collective liberation.
+Rel can either be found dancing to Rihanna, taking casual conversations to a \\*deeply\\* personal place, or asking annoyingly unanswerable questions.
+Find Rel on Instagram at @relbrender.*"
+byLine: Interview conducted by Ava, 10/20/20
 date: 2020-11-11T03:04:04.448Z
+tags:
+  - Farming + Care for Land
+  - Intentional Community
+  - Spirituality + Simplicity
+  - Environmental Justice
+  - Rural Spaces
+  - Southern U.S.
 ---
-*Rel (they/them) is a question-asker, mistake-maker, forager, and farmer in pursuit of an aligned life.
-Rel is currently exploring ancient hebraic timescapes, ritual candle making, and place-based community building as a praxis through which they can unravel whiteness, discover authentic ways of being, and practice right relation to humans and land in the pursuit of collective liberation.
-Rel can either be found dancing to Rihanna, taking casual conversations to a \*deeply\* personal place, or asking annoyingly unanswerable questions.
-Find Rel on Instagram at @relbrender.*

-*Interview conducted by Ava, 10/20/20*

 <div>✷</div>

 *To start, I just want to know where you are right now.
 You can answer that as the physical place or the community that you're a part of.
 But broadly, where you are now and what brought you there?*